eftekhar-hossain/Bengali-Book-Reviews/README.md

 ## Model Building and Evaluation

-The performance of the different machine learning algorithms on numerical measues.
+The performance of the different machine learning algorithms is evaluated using various numerical measures.
 The table provides the performance information only for *unigram features*.
 We obtained best outcome for `Multinomial Naive Bayes Algorithm` which provides correspondingly **`93%` accuracy and F1-score value**.

 ![](images/unigram_performance.PNG)

-**The performance on the graphical measures are:**  In this evaluation `Multinomial Naive Bayes Algorithm` provides outstanding performance.
+**The performance on the graphical measures are:**  In this evaluation `Multinomial Naive Bayes Algorithm` provides outstanding performance in both AUC and AP scores.

 <img src="images/roc_uni.PNG"/>
 <img src="images/pr_curve.PNG"/>

-***Thus, our selected ML model is `Multinomial Naive Bayes Classifer`***
+***Thus, The suitable ML model for this task is `Multinomial Naive Bayes Classifer`***